 — Martha Flores, IGNITE student, University of Washington

-Read more about the latest events and how volunteers have made a difference in the lives of so many girls!
+Read more about the latest events and how volunteers have made a difference in the lives of so many self-identifying girls and non-binary students!

 Whether you have 5 hours or 50 hours,

-volunteer with IGNITE and start inspiring the lives of girls in your area!
+volunteer with IGNITE and start inspiring the lives of self-identifying girls and non-binary students in your area!

 IGNITE Volunteer Opportunities:

-The heart of IGNITE’s curriculum are the in-school panel discussions featuring professional women in STEM careers: sharing their career journey with a group of girls (anywhere from 20-100 students).
+The heart of IGNITE’s curriculum are the in-school panel discussions featuring professional women in STEM careers: sharing their career journey with a group of self-identifying girls and non-binary students (anywhere from 20-100 students).

 Panelist responsibilities include: